How Brock Lesnar built a successful career. Explore key moments that defined the journey.

 In 2009, Brock Lesnar signed an endorsement deal with Dymatize Nutrition.
 A CD containing footage of Lesnar training was included with Dymatize's "Xpand" product.

-In June 2010, Brock Lesnar's non-compete clause with WWE expired, which had previously prohibited him from working for other professional wrestling companies.
+In June 2010, Brock Lesnar's non-compete clause with WWE expired, which had prohibited him from working for other professional wrestling companies.

 In 2010, Brock Lesnar defeated Interim UFC Heavyweight Champion Shane Carwin to unify the heavyweight championships and become the undisputed UFC Heavyweight Champion.